commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 More examples of those utils for different fields can be found [here](/src/integration-test/java/com/commercetools/sync/integration/externalsource/products/utils).

 ## Caveats
 1. Products are either created or updated.
-Currently the tool does not support category deletion.
+Currently the tool does not support product deletion.
 2. The library doesn't sync product variant assets yet [#3](https://github.com/commercetools/commercetools-sync-java/issues/3), but it will not delete them.
 3. The library will sync all field types of product type attributes/custom fields, except `ReferenceType`. [#87](https://github.com/commercetools/commercetools-sync-java/issues/3).